John Arthur Gibson: Learned Onondaga

-Although Iroquois society didn't particularly value a person's patrilineal descent, Gibson had strong ties to his father's Onondaga nation.
+Although Haudenosaunee society didn't particularly value a person's patrilineal descent, Gibson had strong ties to his father's Onondaga nation.
 He inherited land from his father and went on to learn Onondaga language, as well as a suite of narratives and practices from the eldest and most senior Onondaga chief (the records do not specify his name).
-Whoever this Onondaga chief was he was described as being one of the oldest of all the Onondaga, one who personally remembered the days following the splitting up of the Iroquois nations during the American Revolution.
+Whoever this Onondaga chief was he was described as being one of the oldest of all the Onondaga, one who personally remembered the days following the splitting up of the Haudenosaunee nations during the American Revolution.
 He may have been the same Onondaga traditionalist who was present when the Code of Handsome Lake was established among the Seneca women to be remembered.
 Gibson's knowledge of Onondaga language and practices was so strong that Gibson's father (the senior Onondaga chief) asked Gibson to take his place for some ceremonies; from then on Gibson always spoke Onondaga in public and was later recorded as having been Onondaga himself, as well as Seneca.